xlab-uiuc/slooo/tutorial.md

 ### Setting Server Config file
 Before running the experiments a server config file needs to be filled based on the machine the tests are going to run.
 A standard template for the server config file can be found [here](https://github.com/xlab-uiuc/slooo/blob/main/tests/rethink/server_configs_local.json)

-The obvious point to note that there can't be any overlap in the configs between the pseudo nodes as all the nodes run on the same machine in localmode.
+The obvious point to consider is that there can't be any overlap in the configs between the pseudo nodes as all the nodes run on the same machine in localmode.
 For example the cpu affinity we set to each of the node should be different, similarly the data paths should be different.
 We've tried to name the configs in a way that they are self explainatory.
 The ycsb config in the client is meant to be the path to the ycsb binary.